Medi-Paste Side Effects

 Generic name: zinc oxide topical

 Note: This document contains side effect information about zinc oxide topical.
-Some of the dosage forms listed on this page may not apply to the brand name Medi-Paste.
+Some dosage forms listed on this page may not apply to the brand name Medi-Paste.

-Applies to zinc oxide topical: topical application cream, topical application gel/jelly, topical application lotion, topical application ointment, topical application paste, topical application spray, topical application stick
+Applies to zinc oxide topical: topical application cream, topical application gel/jelly, topical application lotion, topical application ointment, topical application paste, topical application powder, topical application spray, topical application stick.

 Along with its needed effects, zinc oxide topical (the active ingredient contained in Medi-Paste) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.